Mimocro/SMNexusAutoDL/README.md

 Windows:
 `python main.py <arguments>`

-Basic command that you can copypaste if you using firefox and vortex:
+A basic command that you can copypaste if you are using firefox and vortex:
 `python main.py --browser firefox --vortex  --verbose `